An economic system for permanent ecological sustainability through market mechanisms, not central planning.

 Conclusion

-Those in the economic camp who believe that centralized planning is the wrong way to approach economic problems have not had many good ideas about addressing climate change and other limits to economic growth.
+Those in the economic camp who believe that centralized planning is the wrong way to approach economic problems have not had many good ideas about addressing sustainability and resource depletion and other limits to economic growth.
 With this system, I aimed to provide new ideas that could catalyze a new era of economic growth that would lead in a technological and sustainable direction instead of into either ecological doom or inefficient and similarly ecologically doomed totalitarianism or at worst suicidal self-destruction or a war of all against all for the last resources of the planet.
 This economic system is not yet complete, but a starting point for economists who do not believe we can survive on this planet indefinitely with our current system and may also be looking to inhabit other worlds that are less hospitable in a way that doesn’t rely on overbearing and inefficient central planning.